syncfusion-content/blazor-docs/blazor/maps/providers/azure-maps.md

 ---
 layout: post
 title: Azure Maps in Blazor Maps Component | Syncfusion
-description: Checkout and learn here all about Azure maps in Syncfusion Blazor Maps component and much more details.
+description: Checkout and learn here all about Azure Maps in the Syncfusion Blazor Maps component and much more details.
 platform: Blazor
 control: Maps
 documentation: ug